wez/wezterm/docs/index.md

 ## Features

-* Runs on Linux, macOS and Windows 10
+* Runs on Linux, macOS, Windows 10 and FreeBSD
 * [Multiplex terminal panes, tabs and windows on local and remote hosts, with native mouse and scrollback](multiplexing.md)
 * <a href="https://github.com/tonsky/FiraCode#fira-code-monospaced-font-with-programming-ligatures">Ligatures</a>, Color Emoji and font fallback, with true color and [dynamic color schemes](config/appearance.html#colors).
 * [Hyperlinks](hyperlinks.md)